f5devcentral/f5-agility-labs-waf/docs/waf241/module2-positive-sec/lab1/lab1.rst

 5. In the Advanced WAF tab navigate to **Security > Event Logs > Application > Requests** and you will see a blocked event for the review you just left.
 #.
 Click on the blocked event and review the Violation.
 This is an **Illegal method** violation due to "PUT" being used as the command to leave feedback.
-"Put" is not a default allowed HTTP command per the Rapid Deployment Policy Template.
+"PUT" is not a default allowed HTTP command per the Rapid Deployment Policy Template.

 .. image:: images/badreview.png
   :width: 600 px

-7. Click the **Accept** button which will add "Put" to the **Allowed Methods** in **Security > Application Security > Headers > Methods**
+7. Click the **Accept** button which will add "PUT" to the **Allowed Methods** in **Security > Application Security > Headers > Methods**
 #.
 Navigate to **Security > Application Security > Headers > Methods** to review the addition and click **Apply Policy**.

 .. image:: images/put1.png